palaeoware/SPIERS/README.md

 _____

+CONTENTS:

+1. Copyright and Licence
+2. Introduction
+3. Installation
+4. Minimum Requirements
+5. Documentation
+6. Contributing to the code
+7. Bug reporting and feature requests

+_____

 ## 1. Copyright and Licence

 All SPIERS code is released under the GNU General Public License.
 See LICENSE.md files in the programme directories.